Resident Evil (1996)

 Resident Evil as a series is not afraid to say something that a lot of modern videogames fear more than a zombie: Itâs a videogame.

 This game is absolutely focused on its gameplay, so much so the formula barely changed from here in the first three games.
-Go from room to room in some labyrinthical space, unlock doors with keys hidden all over the place, solve puzzles that nobody would ever do in real life, avoid enemies by taunting them to attack where you are not, get a couple of jump scares and even some FMV cutscenes out of nowhere.
+Go from room to room in some labyrinthical space, unlock doors with keys hidden all over the place, solve puzzles that nobody would conceive in real lifeâexcept the paintings one, that one is masterfulâavoid enemies by taunting them to attack where you are not, get a couple of jump scares and even some FMV cutscenes out of nowhere.
+Have fun!

 The mechanics of this game would only be minimally revamped on RE2âthey control virtually the same.
 You have eight inventory slots, you get different weapons as the game goes one.
 I only played as Jill, and she can use a lockpick, letting you unlock many rooms that arenât available to Chris without a key.